 2. Lower your product costs

-Another method to increase your dropshipping profit margin is by lowering your product costs (COGS).
+Another way to increase your dropshipping profit margin is by lowering product costs (COGS).

 Just remember, when dropshipping, your COGS is one of the most essential factors in determining your profit margin.